Complaints and Disciplinary Process

 Health Practitioners Disciplinary Tribunal

-The HPCA Act has established a Health Practitioners Disciplinary Tribunal to hear and determine charges brought before it for any health practitioner covered by the HPCA Act.
-Health registration authorities will not hear charges that arise from the operation of the HPCA Act.
+The HPCA Act has established a Health Practitioners Disciplinary Tribunal (HPDT) to hear and determine charges brought before it for any health practitioner covered by the HPCA Act.

 The source of charges is either from the Director of Proceedings (Health and Disability Commissioners Office) or a Professional Conduct Committee.